JulienMellon/contract-killer/README.md

-# California Contract Killer
+# Julien's NYC Contract Killer

 ### I really appreciate the work of Andy Clarke and Stuff & Nonsense Ltd. for crafting [the original killer contract](https://stuffandnonsense.co.uk/projects/contract-killer/).

-#### That said, I don't love some of the more cheeky British humor baked in, and there are minor elements of the phrasing and grammar (plus spelling) that I would never use as an American.
+This Contract is pretty close to straight up copied from Sam Sycamore's California Contract Killer for my personal purposes.
+Big Thanks to Samuel Sycamore for all the thought he put into his version.

-#### This edit reflects the kind of language that feels more appropriate to me as someone who resides in the Bay Area, California.
+#### This edit reflects the kind of language that feels more appropriate to me as someone who resides in the Brooklyn, NY.
 I have also included specific text to reflect the additional services that I offer.
-Your mileage may vary!
+Mileage may vary!

 ##### Shout-out to all the homies from #100devs!
 I hope you find this helpful!